gez-source/V2AN/README.md

 ![alt text](screenhot-explorer.png "Screenshot of blockchain explorer")

+This project will try and build Citizen’s Trust in this Digital World using a blockchain approach to store key-value items with access control to show who is allowed access to what type of granular data.

+This project in it's proof-of-concept stage and utilises Tasmanian Heritage data by collecting it and storing it using a blockchain technology.
+The data provides a list of the permanent and provisional entries on the Tasmanian Heritage Register by name and address.

+The prototype includes a blockchain explorer website that show blocks and transactions and shows key-value pairs stored by authoritive data verifiers.

+The blockchain explorer website communicates with an underlying blockchain program written in Go.

 We extracted data from the heritage register entries dataset and cleaned it up to use it as a test case for our blockchain to see if it was possible to digitise this type of data on the blockchain.
 Here is the dataset we used: